fnf-org/TicketBooth/README.md

 **HelpingCulture** is an application that aims to make ticket and volunteer management for community events easier.

-The idea was originally conceived by Tracy Page.
+The idea was originally conceived and inspired by Tracy Page.

 ## Getting Started